-Enkidu starts, as perhaps humanity was remembered to have begun, as a savage in the forest, running with the animals and scavenging food in the wild.
-Responding to the sexual enticements of a trap laid by Gilgamesh, Enkidu becomes estranged from nature and is led to engage in the next stage of human development: agriculture.
+Enkidu starts, as perhaps humanity was remembered to have begun, as a savage in the forest, running with the animals, scavenging food in the wild, and scaring the local people.
+But Gilgamesh, who had himself been a sexual predator among his people, traps Enkidu with the enticements of an erotic priestess.
+What follows is the most explicitly sexual passages of ancient literature as Enkidu has his way with the priestess unrelentingly for days on end (some accounts say for two weeks).
+As a result, he becomes estranged from nature and the animals.
+Enkidu is led to engage in the next stage of human development: agriculture.
 Eventually he comes to the city to challenge Gilgamesh directly—significantly perhaps, as the king is about to exercise his own sexual prerogative with one of the city's new brides.

 So then what?
 Do the dynamic duo spend the rest of their lives ruling over and developing their urban/rural centre?
 Raising armies in its defence or leading attacks on other cities to extend their empire, like heroes in later ancient history and mythology?